 In March, 2013, the Independence Institute invited my wife and me to its annual banquet, without charge.)

 In October, 2013, Diana Hsieh sent me a review pdf of her new book, Responsibility & Luck: A Defense of Praise and Blame.

 As of October, 2013, I have received several complimentary copies of the journal Critical Review (and I very much hope I receive many more).
-Update: As of October, 2015, I no longer receive the printed issues of the journal; instead, I have received digital versions of two issues (and hope to receive these indefinitely).
+Update: As of October, 2015, I no longer receive the printed issues of the journal; instead, I have received digital versions of two issues.
+Update: I received several more digital issues after that date.